 Established in 2016, the SIGEVO Chair Lecture is a series of lectures sponsored by SIGEVO, to take place on the last day of the GECCO conference.
-It recognizes influencial researcher in the field.
+It recognizes influencial researchers in the field.

 The talk can be accessed online on our youtube channel